-- 1. At its meeting today, the Public Audit Committee will take evidence from the Auditor General for Scotland (AGS) on the joint Accounts Commission report, Alcohol and drug services, which was published on 31 October 2024. - The AGS has prepared a briefing paper on the key messages and recommendations from the report, which can be found at Annexe A. A copy of the report can be found at Annexe B. - 3.
+- At its meeting today, the Public Audit Committee will take evidence from the Scottish Government on the joint Auditor General for Scotland (AGS) / Accounts Commission report, Alcohol and drug services, which was published on 31 October 2024. - 2.
+The Committee previously heard evidence from the AGS on the report at its meeting on 21 November 2024.
+Following this meeting the Committee wrote to the AGS seeking additional information on workforce issues and volunteer engagement.
+The AGS's response can be found at Annexe A. - 3.
+The Scottish Government has provided a written response to the AGS on the recommendations in the report and it has provided the Committee with a copy which can be found at Annexe B. A copy of the report can be found at Annexe C. - 4.
 The Committee will decide any further action it wishes to take following the evidence session today.

-Clerks to the Committee November 2024
+Clerks to the Committee December 2024

-Annexe A: Briefing paper by the Auditor General for Scotland
+Annexe A: Written submission from Auditor General for Scotland